 - getting the parties together to talk;

-- enforcing a form of segregation of duties;
+- also enforcing a form of segregation of duties;

-- and even directing and telling people what to do.
+- or simply, directing and telling people what to do.

-All in an effort to ‘fix things’.
-Basically, managers just want the parties to resolve their issues, so they can just ‘get on with’ their jobs.
+Indeed, all in an effort to ‘fix things’.
+Importantly, managers want the parties to resolve their issues.
+So they can ‘get on with’ their jobs.
+And be happy.

 Similarly, when it comes to resolving workplace conflict, the parties in dispute say: ‘I just want to come to work; do a good job and go home!’.

 Unfortunately, nothing seems to work.
 Things go ‘quiet’ for a short time.
-Then the smallest of incident will make the conflict blow up again.
+As a result, the the smallest of incident will make the conflict blow up again.

 The cost of not resolving workplace conflict